TheGreatUsername/Hairy-Pigeon/Hairy Pigeon (Linux and Mac version)/README.txt

-Run "python3 setup.py" to install
+cd into the directory and type "python3 setup.py" to install

 compile with "pigeon filename"